Skip to content

 What happens when you eat a pantry moth larva?

 The caterpillar of the moth is as harmful as the adult.
-In most cases, there is actually no effect.
-On a daily basis, there is a high probability that the amounts of caterpillars ingested are in thousands but we are not aware.
+In most cases, there is no effect.
+Daily, there is a high probability that the amounts of caterpillars ingested are in the thousands but we are unaware.

-Basically, nothing will happen if you eat pantry moth larvae in food or in the flour.
+Nothing will happen if you eat pantry moth larvae in food or the flour.
 When one ingests the larvae, there would be no effect on the physical state.
-It only has an effect on the mental state since the pantry moths and their larvae are perceived as disgusting.
+It only affects the mental state since the pantry moths and their larvae are perceived as disgusting.

 Pantry moth larvae can unknowingly be eaten in cereals or flour